-- Whether you are looking down at your hands, or straight ahead.
+- Looking down at your hands, or straight ahead.

 There is no correct posture.
-You need to find what works for you.
-The correct posture should make things easier, not harder.
+That is, you need to find what works for you.
+Specifically, the correct posture should make things easier, not harder.
 Pay attention to what feels easy and what feels hard.
 This is more important than what is right or what is wrong.
-Don’t be afraid to experiment.
+So, don’t be afraid to experiment.

 How do I learn correct fingering?

 Piano fingering is a big topic.
 In general, certain fingerings make passages easier, and other fingerings make them harder.
-The proper fingering is the one that makes playing easier, not harder.
+In contrast, the proper fingering is the one that makes playing easier, not harder.

-My opinion is that fingering should not generally be planned out.
-Most piano teachers would disagree with me on this.
-My reasoning is that it is better to learn to trust my instincts, and to train those instincts to be trustworthy.
+You don't always need to plan out your fingering.
+Specifically, i's better to learn to trust your instincts and to train those instincts to be trustworthy.
 Furthermore, planning out fingering tends to encourage an intellectual approach, rather than a spontaneous, in-the-moment approach.
 Let your brain learn by itself which fingers to use when playing the piano.

 How do I strengthen my fingers?

 Many students wonder how to strengthen their fingers for piano.
-This is understandable, because when your fingers feel weak, it is hard to play.
+This is understandable because when your fingers feel weak, it is hard to play.
 However, you don’t need to strengthen your fingers.
-Proper piano playing is about coordination, not strength.
-The reason your fingers feel weak is because you are not properly balanced.
+Proper piano technique is about coordination, not strength.
+That is, the reason your fingers feel weak is that you are not properly balanced.
 Instead of trying to build strength in your fingers, you should pay closer attention to when they feel weak.
 Those are the moments when you need to develop awareness.